Australia's largest worker cooperative!

 Resource Work Cooperative is a not-for-profit, self-funding worker’s cooperative based in Hobart, Tasmania.
-Founded in 1993, we are a diverse and unique cooperative business employing 33 local Tasmanians.
+Founded in 1993, we employ 35 local Tasmanians who democratically run our social enterprise.
 We can supply materials for your next renovation or art project, pick up your reusable goods for free or even sustainably deconstruct entire buildings!

 We have three main objectives that drive our work:

 - To create employment

 - To promote waste minimisation in the community

 We operate a host of landfill reduction initiatives including:

 - South Hobart Tip Shop (stocked with salvage from landfill and donations from the public)

 - Community "Pick Up" Service - Goods collection Monday + Tuesday